 Want To Know More?

-If you would like more information about the UMC, please speak to Rev. Troy or go to UMC.org.
+If you would like more information about the United Methodist Church, please speak to Reverend Troy Benton or go to UMC.org.